siliconcompiler/siliconcompiler/README.md

 ## Project Overview

-The SiliconCompiler project is based on a standardized data Schema that supports orthogonal combinations of design, tools, and Process Design Kits (PDKs).
-The schema design philosophy is to "make the complex possible while keeping the simple simple".
+The SiliconCompiler project includes a standardized compiler data Schema, a Python object oriented API, and a distributed systems execution model.
+The project philosophy is to "make the complex possible while keeping the simple simple".
-To simplify flow development, the project includes simple object oriented Python API that leverages the awesome power of the Python language and community.
-To further reduce access barriers, the project also supports a client-server execution model that enables compilation without tools and PDK installations.

 Intrigued?
 Check out the extensive [documentation!](https://docs.siliconcompiler.com)